An out-of-control Chinese rocket is expected to crash into Earth this weekend -- but don't panic

 Howard said the rocket's exact entry point won't be known until within hours of reentry, but daily updates on its location will be provided at the Space Track website.

-Aerospace.org is also tracking the rocket, and as of Tuesday evening, was predicting a May 8 arrival, around 9:30 p.m.
-PT -- though predictions may change.
+Aerospace.org is also tracking the rocket, and as of Friday evening, was predicting a May 8 arrival, around 9:19 p.m.
+PT, though predictions may change.

 Want to see it?
 Gianluca Masi of Ceccano, Italy, managed to capture an image, which he shared on his Virtual Telescope Project 2.0 website.